solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 When I came to examine sections of the Ayrshire _Solenopora_ critically and with extreme care, I not only found nummulitic structure throughout, but saw that the supposed cells could not possibly be of the nature of algal cells.
 For as Dybowski pointed out, the longitudinal outlines are very distinctly wavy.
 Further, under high powers it will be found that there is no structure in these outlines _qua_ outlines; they are simply dark zones, and nummulitic disk structures may be partly in the dark zone and partly in the adjoining more transparent areas.
 The supposed ends of the algal cells ("tabulae" on the coral theory) are not infrequently arranged in fine concentric zones, though often the fine lines appear to be broken up into bars, each bar being confined to a separate tube.
 Accordingly in some places there is a network pattern of longitudinal and transverse lines, the former being by far the more predominant (compare Fig. 28 of _Clathrodictyon_).
 I am convinced that the Craighead _Solenopora_ is a lithomorph.

-As for the many other species, also H. Yabe's* new Japanese genus Metasolenopora, I think it probable, judging from the photographs (_vide_ memoirs by Rothpletz and Yabe), that these forms also are lithomorphs.
+As for the many other species, also H. Yabe's* new Japanese genus _Metasolenopora_, I think it probable, judging from the photographs (_vide_ memoirs by Rothpletz and Yabe), that these forms also are lithomorphs.

 *) _Science Reports, Tohuku Imp.
 Univ._, ser.
 2, Bd.
 1. 1912.